Portfolio

 And here is an iPhone photo of the printed version:

-This, like the DE letter for the same manuscript, was part of my Book Editing class.
-Though I’ve edited many book-length projects, this portfolio piece is a small sample, starting about fifty pages into the text.
+This, like the developmental editing letter for the same manuscript, RIVERS RUN RED, was part of my Book Editing class.
+This portfolio piece is a short sample, starting about fifty pages into the text.